 There are 2,750 graduates married to a fellow Birmingham alum.

 Laura Fairbanks (BA English and Drama, 2008) Deputy Head of Regular Giving, University of Birmingham "After we graduated, Simon and I lived apart for a year and worked in different cities.
 It was a tough year but we saw each other every weekend.
 Eventually, we decided to settle in Birmingham and live together in a shared house.
 It was good to move in with other people first, as it took the pressure of living together.
 It also gave us time to get used to each other before committing to a contract on our own.
-Six years after meeting at University, we are now married and have just bought our first house together."
+Seven years after meeting at University, we are now married and have bought our first house together."